by Kaitlyn Ranze

 How One Money Tracking App can Help You Transfer the Wealth You’ve Grown with Estate Planning

 Legacy planning is a financial strategy that prepares people to pass their assets to a loved one.
-If you can leave behind an inheritance to your descendants, that constitutes generational wealth.
-Your strategy for creating generational wealth?
-Totally derived from your ability to implement a strategy where your loved ones lose as little as possible in the transfer of wealth.
+Leaving behind an inheritance to your descendants constitutes generational wealth.
+Your strategy for creating generational wealth is derived from your ability to implement a plan where your loved ones lose as little as possible in the transfer of wealth.

-Even if you’re on the path to building wealth – paying down debt, buying your first home, joining the company’s retirement plan – there are some basics for you to consider for the long term.
-It’s why we built an interactive checklist in the nav.it money app.
-So let’s review the basics of the legacy health checklist and talk why it matters.
+Even if you’re on the path to building wealth – paying down debt, buying your first home, joining the company’s retirement plan – there are some basics to consider for the long term.
+It’s why we built an interactive checklist in the Nav.it money app.
+So, let’s review the legacy health checklist’s basics and discuss why it matters.

 Do you have health insurance?

-No matter what age you are and how healthy you’ve been, accidents and illnesses happen.
-Good health insurance policies can prevent catastrophic financial outcomes, so take a moment to understand the basics of a policy to empower your healthcare coverage decisions.
+Accidents and illnesses happen no matter what age you are or how healthy you’ve been.
+Good health insurance policies can prevent catastrophic financial outcomes, so taking a moment to understand the basics of a policy will empower your healthcare coverage decisions.

-The basics: Your health insurance is actually a contract of benefits.
-This contract requires your insurance company to pay some or all of your healthcare costs in exchange for a premium.
-In employer-based health plans, this premium is often paid in-part by your employer with the remaining portion deducted from your paycheck.
+The basics: Your health insurance is a contract of benefits requiring your insurance company to pay some or all of your healthcare costs in exchange for a premium.
+In employer-based health plans, this premium is often paid in part by your employer, with the remaining portion deducted from your paycheck.

 You’ve seen the GoFundMe’s to help someone’s loved one pay for the cost of healthcare.
-This could be because they didn’t have insurance at all OR their plan doesn’t cover all of the cost of care.
+This could be because they don’t have insurance, or their plan may not cover the entire cost of care.
 Know the terms of your coverage to maximize those benefits.

 Do you have life insurance?

-Having life insurance gives your family options by providing financial benefits to pay off debt, pay for housing, and ongoing living expenses in the event someone passes away.
+Having life insurance gives your family options.
+Life insurance provides financial benefits to repay debt or cover housing and living expenses if someone passes away.
 Many families have little to no assets to offset the loss of an income.
 In fact, our friend Angelica wrote about it.

-Real talk: can you afford to pay all of the household bills if income is lost permanently by one or more of the contributors?
+Real talk: can you afford to pay all of the household bills if one or more of the contributors permanently loses their income?
 As CFP Nikki Dunn of She Talks Finance points out, “You don’t want your loved ones or their guardians to not have the resources to take care of themselves.”

 Why else is life insurance valuable?

 The National Funeral Directors Association puts the median cost of a funeral at $8,755.
 Cremation costs a median of $6,260.
-Loss sucks and grieving hurts, but grieving while scrambling to cover the costs of burying a loved one is even worse.
-Many are resorting to crowdfunding such as GoFundMe accounts to cover the costs of laying their loved ones to rests.
+Loss sucks, and grieving hurts, but grieving while scrambling to cover the costs of burying a loved one is even worse.
+Many are resorting to crowdfunding, such as GoFundMe accounts, to cover the costs of laying their loved ones to rest.

-Bestow breaks down basic coverage questions and the process is 100% online.
+Bestow breaks down basic coverage questions in a 100% online process.

 Do you have disability insurance?

 Disability income insurance is the most overlooked area of personal finance.
-If you are sick/injured and unable to work, how will you pay your bills?
+How will you pay your bills if you are sick or injured and unable to work?
 Your medical insurance will pay for your medical care, but how will you buy groceries or pay the mortgage?
-Disability income insurance replaces your income in that event.
+In these scenarios, disability income insurance replaces your income.

-If you are employed at a large company with great benefits, chances are you have some amount of long-term disability income insurance.
+If you work for a large company with great benefits, you may have some long-term disability income insurance.
 Talk with your human resources department.

 Companies like Aflac offer plans to individuals if your company doesn’t cover you.